-Following the period end, in April 2024, the Group raised £4.4m (before expenses) of capital through the issue of 12,631,426 Ordinary Shares at an undiscounted price of 35p per share.
+In April 2024, the Group raised £4.4m of capital through the issue of 12,631,426 Ordinary Shares at an undiscounted price of 35p per share.
 The Capital was raised in order to provide the Group with the working capital necessary to satisfy demand for its products and increased balance sheet strength.
+In December 2024 the Group raised a further £5.9m through the issue of 14,750,000 Ordinary Shares at the undiscounted price of 40p per share.
+This December issue marked the final opportunity for the Company to raise capital utilising EIS / VCT eligibility.
+The proceeds of this issue are intended to give the Company the balance sheet strength necessary to enable the development of recurring revenue business streams.